Imran Khan says he 'always holds his trump card close to his chest' - ExBulletin

 On the other hand, the former ruling party claimed that at least 12 of its workers and supporters were killed.

-Highlighting the crackdown by Islamabad police that led to the arrest of hundreds of PTI protesters, Aleema said, “Imran was shocked after receiving updates about the tragedy from us and was charged to register a first information report (FIR) against [Prime Minister] Shehbaz Sharif and [Interior Minister] Mohsin Naqvi. »
+Highlighting the Islamabad police crackdown that led to the arrest of hundreds of PTI protesters, Aleema said, “Imran was shocked after receiving updates about the tragedy from us and was tasked to register a first information report (FIR) against [Prime Minister] Shehbaz Sharif and [Interior Minister] Mohsin Naqvi.

 Subsequently, Imran said the incident would intensify public outrage and ordered that the issue be raised at the national and international levels.
 Aleema also called for questioning the ruling government for opening fire on protesters.